 Root Canal

-Root Canals at Dental Implant Plus
+Root Canals at Dental Implants Plus

 At Dental Implant Plus, we prioritise preserving your natural smile.
 Root canals are a valuable dental procedure that can save a tooth that might otherwise need extraction.
 This treatment removes infected pulp within the tooth, alleviating pain and preventing further complications like infection or bone loss.